rmjarvis/TreeCorr/docs/patches.rst

 If reading in data from a file, then set a ``patch_col`` to use which should have these values.

+The next simplest way to define the patches is to tell TreeCorr how many patches you want using ``npatch``.
+TreeCorr will then run the K-Means algorithm to split up the full area into this many patches.
+See `Running K-Means` below for more details.

+Finally, to make sure multiple catalogs are using the same definition for where patches are on the sky, you would probably want to have a single set of patch centers and have all of your catalogs use that via the ``patch_centers`` option.
+See `Using Patch Centers` below for details.

 Running K-Means
 ---------------